Do you know someone else who could benefit from selling their handmade items on Amazon that

 Child items under variations can still have their own individual production time (number of creation days) value for fulfilled by merchant items.

 If you want to delete one of the Child items under a Variation, you just go to the Parent listing line under Manage Inventory and do an item edit on the Parent Listing.
 Once in edit mode, you can go to the Variations edit screen and check off the box to the left of the Child item SKU number you want to remove from this Parent listing.
-Then press the 'Delete selected' button on the screen and then save the changes with the Save and finish button.
-This should just remove the SKU number from the Parent and not delete the SKU number item.
+Then press the 'Delete selected' button on the screen and then save the changes with the Save and Finish button.
+This should just remove the child SKU number item connection to the Parent listing and not delete the SKU number item.
 You are only deleting the Parent/Child relationship for this one item and not the actual item itself.
+Once the child item is deleted from the Parent listing, it is now back to a regular (non-child) item.
+If you wish to add this regular item back to another Parent listing, I would wait a full 24 hours to make sure the previous transformation from the child item to a regular item has fully completed.

 4: This is the regular item selling page that the customer sees.
 In this display below, you can see the four Child items.
 They show up as four selectable text boxes C, D, E, and F.